secundant/neodx/libs/log/README.md

 In this example, we defined two aliases: `fatal` and `trace` that will be mapped to `error` and `debug` levels respectively without any additional behavior.

-Some targets are supporting additional configuration for aliases, for example, `pretty` target tries to work with aliases as with real levels, so you can specify different settings for them:
+Some targets are supporting additional configuration for aliases, for example, `pretty` target tries to work with aliases as with real levels, so you can specify different settings for them.

 ```typescript
 const aliases = createLogger({